RahulRoy22/Hacktoberfest-Marathon-Welcome/README.md

 5 | OpenCV-Python | [https://github.com/GDSC-CGC/Start-OpenCV-Python](https://github.com/GDSC-CGC/Start-OpenCV-Python) | GDSC CGC

 ## Steps to Contribtue :octocat:
 - Fork the repository of the track you are willing to follow using the fork button on the top right of the repository page.
+This will create a new repository under your profile containing all the content from this track.
+You can change the code on your forked repository and send a pull request for it to be merged with our track repository.
 ![fork](/Dispaly/fork.png)
-- Copy the URL of the forked repository which should be under your profile name.
+- Copy the URL of the forked repository which should be under your account.
-- Clone the repository on your local machine using the following command:
+- Clone the repository on your local machine for editing the content and adding your submission using the following command:
   ```
   git clone [Copied URL]
   ```
-- Open the `Submissions` folder and create a subfolder named after your details in the format `Name-RollNumber`.
+- Open the `Submissions` folder and create a subfolder named after your details in the format of `Name-RollNumber` and add your submission files for the task to this folder.
-- Add your submission to the folder you just created with your credentials.
-- Make sure that your command shell is inside the project folder or use the `cd` command to change the working directory such as:
+- In order to save the changes make and add them to your GitHub repository, open a terminal window (Command Line / Powershell / Terminal / Git Bash / etc).
+Make sure that your command shell is inside the project folder or use the `cd` command to change the working directory such as:
   ```
   cd Start-ReactJS/
   ```
-- Confirm the folder/files you want to add using the command:
+- Confirm the folder/files you want to add or change using the command:
   ```
   git status
   ```
-- Add the changes to your staging area using the following command:
+- Add the changes to your staging area.
+This includes the files you want to make permanent with the next commit.
+In order to add all the files marked in the result of the last command, use the following command:
   ```
   git add .
   ```